PierreBdesG/Traffic-Analysis/README.md

 It takes as input:
  - `df`: with the direction on each vehicle (obtained with `trajdect.direction`)
- - `direction`: la direction sur la quel on veut trouver les ralentissement
+ - `direction`: the direction in which we want to find the slowdown...
- - `discr`: qui va definir le nombre de zone calculé (discr^2)
+ - `discr`: discr: which will define the number of computed zone (discr^2)
- - `slow_rate`: le ratio a partir du quel une vitesse est considéré comme un ralentissement (plus slow_rate est grand plus on trouvera de ralentissement)
+ - `slow_rate`:  the ratio from which a speed is considered as a slowdown

 and will compute `df_slowdown` wich contains: